Rejoicing Peruvians see Pope Leo XIV as one of their own after his many years in Peru

 LIMA, Peru — (AP) — Peruvians were elated Thursday after a Catholic cardinal who spent years guiding the faithful in the South American country and who they see as one of their own was elected pope.

-Pope Leo XIV is a dual citizen of the United States and Peru, where he first served as a missionary and then as an archbishop.
+Pope Leo XIV is a dual citizen of the United States and Peru, where he first served as a missionary and then as a bishop.
 That made him the first pope from each country.

 In Peru's capital, Lima, the bells of the cathedral rang after Cardinal Robert Prevost was announced as Pope Francis' successor.
 People outside the church quickly expressed their desire for a papal visit.